dan-fritchman/Thesis/content.md

                 self.fail()
 ```

 Here `Orphanage` is responsible for a single task: checking the parent status of each Hdl object.
 The abstract base `ElabPass` class performs data model traversal, caching, and other key background tasks, and presents a set of overridable methods such as `elaborate_module` for its concrete children to implement.
 The `Orphanage` pass is run as the first step in each elaboration process, to check all user-defined HDL objects.
-It is then run a second time, in essence for the elaborator to double-check its own work.
+It is then run a second time at the end of the elaboration process, in essence for the elaborator to double-check its own work.

 Most of Hdl21's built-in elaborators are a ways more complicated.
 Inline flattening of class-defined and anonymous `Bundle`s serves as a particularly elaborate example.
 The built-in elaboration passes include: